TimWhiting/microcode-v2/README.md

 ### With hardware

+To use MicroCode, you will need to:

-You will need a micro:bit V2 and one of the [display shields for the microbit](https://makecode.microbit.org/pkg/microbit-apps/display-shield).
+1. Get a micro:bit (v2) and one of the [display shields](https://makecode.microbit.org/pkg/microbit-apps/display-shield).
-Download the [microcode hex file](./assets/microcode-v2.hex) and copy it your micro:bit.
+2. Download the [microcode hex file](./assets/microcode-v2.hex) and copy it your micro:bit.

 With the above hardware, in addition to the freely-available MicroCode software, you can also make use of these other great programming environments: